What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 You can make like a Norwegian in the (complimentary) hot-and-cold-water spa.

-Launch date: The Viking Venus will offer British Isles cruises, starting in August, 2021.
-Subsequent cruises will include Mediterranean and Northern European itineraries.
+Launch date: The Viking Venus was launched in 2021.
+She offers British Isles, Mediterranean and Northern European itineraries.

 Designed by Rolls Royce, the MS Fridtjof Nansen takes you up the Norwegian coast, as well as offering itineraries along the banks of the Amazon and the ice edges of the Arctic and Antarctica.